elEsquina/GoingBookingStoring/readme.md

 ### Middlewares and Security

 - **Authentication**:
-    - Token-based authentication for securing endpoints.
+    - Token-based authentication for securing endpoints using UUID Bearer tokens.
-    - Make a `GET` request to `http://baseurl:8080/login` to obtain a Bearer token, which can be then attached to the `Authorization` header in any future request.
+    - Make a `POST` request to `http://baseurl:8080/login` with valid email and password to obtain a Bearer token, which can be then attached to the `Authorization` header in any future request.
+    - Password requirements: minimum 8 characters, at least one uppercase letter, one number, and one special character.

+- **Caching and Rate Limiting**:
+    - In-memory caching using `github.com/patrickmn/go-cache` with 10-minute expiration.
+    - IP-based rate limiting to prevent abuse of API endpoints.
+    - Configurable burst limits and automatic expiry of rate limit counters.
 - **Request Logging**:
     - Logs all requests, including timestamps, methods, and response statuses, to `requests.log`.
 - **Context Middleware**: